strimzi/strimzi-kafka-oauth/README.md

 }
 ```

-Configuring the Kafka client with SASL_PLAIN
+Configuring the Kafka client with SASL/PLAIN
 --------------------------------------------

-There is no OAuth specific configuration that would be required on the client when authenticating to Kafka Broker with SASL_PLAIN mechanism.
+There is no OAuth specific configuration that would be required on the client when authenticating to Kafka Broker with SASL/PLAIN mechanism.
-The Kafka Broker has to have the SASL_PLAIN mechanism enabled and properly configured with `JaasServerOauthOverPlainValidatorCallbackHandler` validation callback handler.
+The Kafka Broker has to have the SASL/PLAIN mechanism enabled and properly configured with `JaasServerOauthOverPlainValidatorCallbackHandler` validation callback handler.

-Then, the standard SASL_PLAIN configuration is used on the client with the following two options:
+Then, the standard SASL/PLAIN configuration is used on the client with the following two options:
 - the client can authenticate using the service account client ID and secret.
 Setting the `username` to the value of client ID, and setting the `password` to the value of client secret.
 The Kafka broker will use these client credentials to obtain the access token from the authorization server.
 - the client can authenticate using a long-lived access token obtained through a browser sign-in or through using `curl` or similar CLI tool to obtain the access token with `client credentials` or the `password` authentication,
   then setting the `username` to the same principal id that the broker will resolve from the provided access token, and setting `password` to prefix `$accessToken:` followed by the access token string.
 It is the presence of the `$accessToken:` prefix that tells the broker that it should extract the access token from the `password`.
 If `client_credentials` authentication over PLAIN is disabled on the listener, then the access token should be passed as-is, without prefixing it.